 The problem is that not all lists will have comments on each property.
 And even in lists where they do, some properties have blank spaces where comments should be.

 What I do next is to head to the tax deed auction website and search by lot number.
 The website offers general information about the property, including a picture or two.
-In many cases, this won’t tell me much, so I can simply use third-party software like DataTree to dig up more information about this particular property.
+In many cases, this won’t tell me much, so I can simply use third-party software like DataTree or PropStream to dig up more information about this particular property.

 Queries in DataTree aren’t free, but they offer deeper insight into that property.
 The market value of a property in DataTree will also be different from the county-assessed values.
-Inconsistencies with these figures can tell the story of how that parcel has evolved; for example, an empty lot may surprisingly present a huge market value.
+Inconsistencies with these figures can tell how that parcel has evolved; for example, an empty lot may surprisingly present a huge market value.
 This happens because its value when it had a house or some structure on it in the past was carried over to its current appraisal.

 Determining Max Bids and Due Diligence